 To provide a platform for pupils to apply their scientific knowledge and take part in scientific processes of problem-solving and decision making.
 Through this platform, they also develop scientific attitudes like creativity and curiosity.

-• P3 - Making a Product using Recyclable Materials
+• P3 - Designing a Toy Sail Boat using Recyclable Materials

 • P4 - Making an Ice Cream Box

 • P5 - Creating a Useful Product using Electrical Components